 Ms. Ravi’s work focuses on understanding and improving public health and healthcare responses to a range of threats.
 She is involved with Center projects examining national, state, and local preparedness for epidemics, response and recovery challenges associated with catastrophes, and the health security implications of emerging technologies.
 Ms. Ravi has also contributed to a number of the Center’s globally focused efforts.
 Between 2014 and 2016, she helped plan the first ever strategic dialogues on biosecurity policy between the United States and partners in Singapore, Malaysia, Indonesia, and India.
-In addition, she has conducted independent research on healthcare delivery during conflict, applications of mobile technologies and telemedicine during emergencies, the sociocultural dimensions of the 2014 Ebola outbreak in Liberia, connections between health threats and development challenges.
+She has also led independent research on healthcare delivery during conflict, applications of mobile technologies and telemedicine during emergencies, the sociocultural dimensions of disease outbreaks, and connections between health security threats and development challenges.

 In 2013, Ms. Ravi received a master of public health degree in infectious disease management, intervention, and community practice from the University of Pittsburgh, where her thesis explored the dynamics of blood product management during public health emergencies.
 She also contributed to research on nosocomial infections and public health education initiatives in Pittsburgh and served as a Global Impact Fellow with Unite for Sight in Tegucigalpa, Honduras, delivering basic eye care to underserved regions.
 Ms. Ravi earned a BA in biology from Saint Louis University in 2011.
 In 2015, she was a Fellow in the Synthetic Biology Leadership Excellence Accelerator Program.

-Health Security, February 2017
+Health Security, Vol 15, August 2017